Update: This transcript has been updated to reflect the current AP Stylebook guidelines.

 Some of us going back 40 years with the defense of marriage act to try to get this inclusive language into the city code.
 So, it’s not a short-term thing.
 It’s been going on for literally decades for some of the people involved in this group.
 But the Let Lincoln Vote, sort of like a petition initiative, I believe it was June 22.

 So, then when we filed with the city, Let Lincoln Vote is just the name.
-It’s a, it’s a place for, it’s a website for people to go, right?
+It’s a place for… it’s a website for people to go, right?
 We are not an organization.
 We don’t have any sort of organized group.
 Those six, seven co-sponsors that filed the petition.
 That’s when we filed it, we filed it on June 22.

 Amantha Dickman, News Director: So, I don’t actually have any other questions, but is there anything that you feel like we haven’t talked about that you would like to expand on?